tomasol/resource-manager-allocation-poc/README.md

 * resource properties are JSONB column instead of separate table
 * resource pools have version column for optimistic locking

+### PoC goals
+* Improve performance of `claimResources` with `resourceCount(100)`
+* There should be no performance degradation of `claimResources(100)` on newly created pool when there are 30k unrelated resources
+* Parallel acquisition of distinct pools should not block

-### Shortcomings of the prototype
+### Out of scope
+* Tight wasmer integration
+* tx isolation vs mutex vs redis locking - currently just using optimistic locking and assuming that parallel acquisition on the same pool will rarely happen or will be batched by an external system
-* No db pooling currently implemented
+* db pooling
+* Server, RPCs, thread pools etc.
-* Allocation strategy - only IPv4 is added to DB and used for resource allocation
+* Allocation strategies - only IPv4 is used for benchmarking
 * Pool properties are hardcoded in tests to: {"address": "10.0.0.0","prefix": 8}
 * Resource states not supported: on bench, free - present resource == claimed

-### Benefits
+### Results
-* No long running transactions
-* No serializable isolation
 * One pool allocation cannot degrade performance of other pool allocations
-* Fast bulk insertion of resources using a single INSERT statement
+* Fast bulk insertion of resources using a single INSERT statement:
+`claimResources(100)` takes ~70ms, out of which 55ms is wasmer
 * No need to check for resource duplicates - use UNIQUE constraint
-* No performance degradation when resources contains 10k+ rows
+* No performance degradation when the DB contains 30k of unrelated resources

-### Future exploration
-Tight wasmer integration

 ## Running
+Create database `rm-poc` according to the `migrations` folder.

 Export following env.vars:
 ```sh
 export WASMER_BIN=~/.wasmer/bin/wasmer